joaop21/exth/README.md

 # Exiris

-Exiris (pronounced as "here she is") is a type-safe Elixir client for interacting with EVM-compatible blockchain nodes via JSON-RPC.
+Exiris (pronounced as "here she is") is a Elixir client for interacting with EVM-compatible blockchain nodes via JSON-RPC.

 ## Installation